Zach-Snow/bot-mrkrabs/README.md

 # Mr. Krabs Bot

+Please use the main branch as the interim-branch is the one being worked on and sometimes might not work cause of unfinished work.

 First, Keep in mind that this is a work in progress.

 This repository contains code for the MS teams bot I am currently develoing using  [Microsoft Bot Framework SDK](https://github.com/Microsoft/botframework-sdk), which is part of the Microsoft Bot Framework.